AustinTSchaffer/Notebook/notes/AWS/Notes.md

 If something is timing out, you haven't decoupled properly.

 Make sure that your errors are coming from the thing that caused it.

+## AWS Athena

+Interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+Think of it as a managed ETL service that interacts with any data written to AWS S3.

+Athena is easy to use.
+Simply point to your data in Amazon S3, define the schema, and start querying using standard SQL.

+With Athena, there's no need for complex ETL jobs to prepare you data for analysis.
+This makes it easy for anyone with SQL skills to quickly analyze large-scale datasets.

+> No-SQL: I don't care, here's your data.
+Have a nice day or don't.

+Athena is out-of-the-box integrated with
+[AWS Glue](https://aws.amazon.com/glue/) Data Catalog, allowing you to create a unified metadata repo across various services, crawl data sources to discover schemas and populate your Catalog with new and modified table and partition definition, and maintain schema versioning.

+> It's a SQL-compliant ETL.